.

 Vacuum Tube Amplifier Basics - Second Edition

 This second edition of the book has much of the original book with the addition of a more detailed example of designing and building a vacuum tube amplifier.
-There are 110 concise reference pages covering technical information that pertain to vacuum tube circuits.
-Includes Ohm's law, voltage, current, power, and watts.
-Explains capacitors, series circuits, parallel circuits, voltage dividers, reading circuit drawings, plus other related information.
-Principles of vacuum tube operation and power output are explained.
-Also includes the functions of grids, the effect of tube capacitance, tube resistance, heat dissipation, bias, and calculating voltage gain.
-Vacuum tube and solid-state power supply design is included.
+There are 110 concise reference pages covering technical information that pertains to vacuum tube circuits.
+To see a complete list of the technical reference pages, look at the sample book PDF.
 The amplifier design example takes you through the steps of fabricating a traditional chassis layout and designing a Class A stereo amplifier (pictured on the book cover).
 Calculating circuit component values is presented with examples.
-High-resolution images illustrate point-to-point wiring.
 Working with electronics and vacuum tube circuits requires some math.
 Circuit calculations in this book use various forms of addition, subtraction, multiplication, and division.
 Formulas are all solvable using a standard 12-digit calculator (requires a square root key).
 Project circuits with layout drawings include a line amplifier with 25 dB gain, a turntable preamplifier, a 6V6/6L6 Class A monoblock amplifier, a 30-watt monoblock amplifier, and a basic 5-watt guitar amplifier.
 The 30-watt monoblock amplifier is designed for tube rolling.

 Book Sample PDF